Health insurance and care

 As a general rule, persons working in Poland on the basis of an employment contract (pl. umowa o pracę) and free-for-task contract (pl. umowa zlecenia), regardless of their nationality, are subject to compulsory health insurance.
 This means that the monthly insurance contributions are paid by the employer in the rate of 9% of the salary basis, subtracted each month.

 In case of persons having a specific-task contract (pl. umowa o dzieło) the employer is not obliged to cover their insurance so they have to buy their insurance individually either in NFZ or in a private insurance company (more information below).
-The same situation applies to certain research fellowships.

 Insurance of doctoral students